LEPTON-project/LEPTON/README.md

 Official repository for LEPTON

-Since we went to gitHub there are some changes that should be explained a little bit more detailed.
+Thank you for visiting and using LEPTON.
+Please notice following details:

-1. We will now use the documentation to inform about modifications of LEPTON CMS, developers as well as agencies and users.
+1. We use the documentation to inform about modifications of LEPTON CMS, developers as well as agencies and users.
 We are sure these informations are helpful. http://doc.lepton-cms.org

 2. Please don't use the repository for productive installations, because this is a developers SVN.